StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Analysis

 \subsection{Impact of Evaluation Window}

 A good trading model should be able to adapt to changing market conditions over time.
-To investigate how the choice of evaluation window affects model rankings, we conduct experiments using two different time frames: a downturn period (January to April 2025) and a upturn period (May to August 2025) with Kimi-K2, DeepSeek-series model, GPT-OSS series model and the passive baseline as references.
-Through this analysis, we aim to understand how models perform under different market regimes and whether their profitability and risk profiles shift accordingly.
+To investigate how the choice of evaluation window affects model rankings, we evaluate model robustness across two market time frames: a downturn period (January to April 2025) and an upturn period (May to August 2025).
+Figure~\ref{fig:placeholder} shows the models' ranking shifts between these periods.

-Figure \ref{fig:placeholder} presents the ranking of models based on cumulative return across the two evaluation windows.
 Notably, we observe significant shifts in model rankings between the downturn and upturn periods.
-For instance, GPT-OSS-120B, which ranks shift from the bottom during the downturn to the top during the upturn, indicating that it may be better suited to bullish market conditions.
-While Kimi-K2 maintains a relatively stable ranking across both periods, suggesting its robustness to market fluctuations.
+For example, GPT-OSS-120B moves from bottom-ranked in the downturn to top-ranked in the upturn, suggesting sensitivity to bullish markets, while Kimi-K2 remains relatively stable, indicating greater robustness to market fluctuations.
 This suggests that certain models may be better suited to specific market conditions, potentially due to their underlying architectures or training data.
-Besides, we also observe that during the downturn period, all the LLM agents failed to outperform the passive baseline, while in the upturn period, most LLM agents surpass the baseline.
-This indicates that LLM agents may struggle to navigate bearish markets, highlighting a key area for future improvement.
+Notably, all LLM agents underperform the passive baseline during the downturn but outperform it in the upturn, highlighting a key weakness in bearish markets.